Flea-borne Typhus

-Flea-borne typhus is transmitted by fleas found on:
+Flea-borne typhus is primarily found in fleas that live on:

 - Feral and domestic cats